 If you’re in the market to strengthen and sculpt your lower body, while also functionally preparing to tackle the activities of everyday life—like walking and climbing up stairs— with greater ease, the lunge should be an essential part of your workout routine.
 This no-equipment required move can be performed in a number of different ways, including moving forward or backwards.
 And, while stepping in one direction or the other might not seem to make that much of a difference, the truth is there’s more than meets the eye.
-Top personal trainers weigh in to break down the advantages and disadvantages of both the forward lunge and the reverse lunge so you can determine which option may best suit your current fitness needs.
+Top personal trainers weigh in to break down the advantages and disadvantages of different types of lunges so you can determine which option may best suit your current fitness needs.

 The Forward Lunge Lowdown